flipacholas/Architecture-of-consoles/articles/playstation-portable.md

   <br>I've skipped the interfaces since it's becoming too convoluted</figcaption>
 {{< /centered_container >}}

 The graphics pipeline is very similar to the PS2, with the addition of the vector processing stage.
-The Graphics core is divided into two areas: **The Surface Engine** which deals with vector processing and **Rendering Engine** which, as its name indicates, performs rasterisation and effects.
+The graphics core is divided into two areas: the **surface engine**, which deals with vector processing, and the **rendering engine** which, as its name indicates, performs rasterisation and effects.

 The pipeline is not explicitly documented by Sony, just its features.
 Thus, I've deduced a model myself.
-This is only done for the sake of analysis in these series (programmers don't depend on this to build their game).
+This is only done for the sake of analysis in this series (programmers don't depend on this to build their game).

-On another note, I've decided to make it a bit more technical than previously.
+On another note, I've decided to make it a bit more technical than previous articles.
 I thought this would be a good opportunity to learn new concepts and have a wider vision of computing graphics.
 Having said that, I strongly recommend reading about the [PS1]({{< ref "playstation#graphics" >}}) and [PS2]({{< ref "playstation-2#graphics" >}}) graphics system before continuing.

 {{< tabs >}}
 {{< tab name="Commands" active="true" >}}